plausible/website/about.md

 Everything we do is transparent and in the open.
 We share [our website traffic stats](https://plausible.io/plausible.io) with the public, we share our revenue numbers with the public, we share [our development work](https://github.com/plausible/analytics/issues) with the public and [our roadmap too](https://plausible.io/roadmap).

-**Our current MRR is $6,050 with 974 paying subscribers** (last updated on October 23rd, 2020).
+**Our current MRR is $6,550 with 1059 paying subscribers** (last updated on November 4th, 2020).
 MRR stands for Monthly Recurring Revenue and it measures the total amount of subscription revenue that we expect on a monthly basis.

-Plausible Analytics is installed on 5,185 websites and we've counted 60 million pageviews in the month of September 2020.
-That's 60 million pageviews fewer going to the surveillance capitalism!
+Plausible Analytics is installed on 8,170 websites and we've counted 80,760,225 pageviews in the month of October 2020.
+We've counted more than 260 million pageviews in the last four months in total.
+That's 260 million pageviews fewer going to the surveillance capitalism!

 If you're curious and want to follow us on this journey, take a look at our social media profiles [on Twitter](https://twitter.com/plausiblehq) and [on Mastodon](https://fosstodon.org/@plausible).